Ashutosh-kr7217/static-assets/presentation.md

 **🎯 KEY POINT: License scanning automatically finds and reads the "rules" (licenses) for all borrowed code in your project**

-**Content (45 seconds)**

 "So, what exactly is license scanning?
-Let me break it down into simple terms:

 **🔍 ANALYZING SOFTWARE COMPONENTS** - Think of your software project like a recipe.
 Just as a recipe uses different ingredients, your software uses different pieces of code - some you wrote yourself, and some you borrowed from others.